11 Top-Rated Attractions in Erfurt & Easy Day Trips

 Accommodation: Where to Stay in Erfurt

-Built around 1100, the Erfurt Synagogue is the oldest such building in Europe.
+Built around 1100, the Old Synagogue (Alte Synagoge) is the oldest (and most famous) such religious site in Europe.
 Today, this well preserved medieval structure houses the excellent Erfurt Treasure, an extremely rare hoard of coins and jewelry believed to have been hidden during the Black Death of 1349 and the subsequent persecution of the city's Jewish population.

 Address: Waagegasse 8, 99084 Erfurt

-3 St. Severus Church and Domplatz
+3. St. Severus Church and Domplatz

 Address: Domstufen 1, 99084 Erfurt

-4 The Fischmarkt and Krämerbrucke
+4. The Fischmarkt and Krämerbrucke

 To the northeast of the Fischmarkt is the city's famous Krämerbrücke, or Merchants' Bridge.
-First recorded in 1117, this magnificent 120-meter-long bridge spans the River Gera and is unique for the many old houses lining its sides (it's the longest such bridge in Europe).
-It's a wonderful place to explore - especially during the Merchants' Bridge Festival in June - and is full of quaint galleries, boutique shops, cafés, and restaurants.
+First written about in 1117, this magnificent 120-meter-long bridge spans the River Gera and is unique for the many old houses lining its sides (it's the longest such bridge in Europe).
+It's a wonderful place to explore on foot - especially during the Merchants' Bridge Festival in June - and is full of quaint galleries, boutique shops, cafés, and restaurants.

-5 Martin Luther and the Augustinian Monastery
+5. Martin Luther and the Augustinian Monastery

 Also of interest are the Georgenburse, the former student quarters where Luther resided as a 17-year-old in 1501; the Luther Stone, a monument marking the place where the Reformer pledged to become a monk after being saved from death during a storm; and the Luther Trail, which connects Erfurt with 30 other sites across Thuringia.
 (For a truly memorable experience, look into booking an overnight stay at the monastery.)

 Address: Augustinerstraße 10, 99084 Erfurt

-Other tourist attractions include the Angermuseum, housed in the richly decorated Baroque Packhof, with displays of arts and crafts from the Middle Ages to modern times, and the Municipal Museum, housed in the richly decorated Zum Stockfisch, a Late Renaissance building dating from 1607 and outlining the history of the city through informative displays and artifacts.
+Other tourist attractions include the Angermuseum, housed in the richly decorated Baroque Packhof, with displays of arts and crafts from the Middle Ages to modern times; and the Municipal Museum, housed in the richly decorated Haus Zum Stockfisch, a Late Renaissance building dating from 1607 and outlining the history of the city through informative displays and artifacts.

 Another old district of Erfurt that must be visited is Petersberg, or St. Peter's Hill.
-Here you'll find St. Peter's Church (Peterskirche), a splendid Romanesque aisled basilica built on the site of an 11th-century monastery and one of the earliest buildings of the Hirsau school in Thuringia.
+Here, you'll find St. Peter's Church (Peterskirche), a splendid Romanesque aisled basilica built on the site of an 11th-century monastery and one of the earliest buildings of the Hirsau school in Thuringia.

 Address: Petersberg, 99084 Erfurt

-8 Erfurt Zoopark
+8. Erfurt Zoopark

-To the north of Erfurt, on the Roter Berg, is the family-friendly Erfurt Zoo, home to some 1,060 animals representing 193 species.
-The zoo is particularly well known for its rare species of monkeys, including black-and-white colobuses, John's langurs, Entellus langurs, and Douc langurs.
+To the north of Erfurt, on the Roter Berg, is the family-friendly Erfurt Zoo, home to over 1,060 animals representing some 193 or so species.
+The zoo is particularly well known for its rare breeds of monkeys, including black-and-white colobuses, John's langurs, Entellus langurs, and Douc langurs.